 Assignment 1: Brainstorming Ideas and 1-Minute Madness Presentation

-Then, develop three concepts for the use of Google Glass or Android Wear to change healthcare, health, or health research as we know it.
+On a single page, develop 2 or 3 concepts for the use of Google Glass to change healthcare, health, or health research.
 Think big and out of the box, as discussed in Class 1.
 Think crazy, in the good way.
 Target high risk, high payoff ideas.
 Don't just think about death or disease, but all the other aspects of health discussed in Class 1 that could benefit from more attention.
-Be realistic ... remember we want to build something that actually works and that could be tested.
-The ideas must focus on person- or patient-facing systems (i.e., personal health informatics), as discussed in class.
+Be realistic ... remember we want to build something real!

-Next, develop an "elevator pitch" for each of the ideas.
-Each pitch will be a 1-minute presentation describing that idea to the rest of the class as best as you can.
-Your goal is to convince the class that you have come up with a great idea ... innovative, creative, appropriate for mobile devices, useful, engaging, addictive, buildable in the span of a semester, etc. You don't yet have enough information yet about Google Glass to really do this, but give it a shot anyway.
-In short, after each minute pitch, try to leave us thinking, "Wow!
+Next, develop an "elevator pitch" for one of the ideas.
+This will be a 1-minute presentation to describe the idea to the rest of the class as best as you can.
+Your goal is to convince us that you have come up with a great idea ... innovative, creative, appropriate for mobile devices, useful, engaging, addictive, buildable in the span of a semester, etc. You don't yet have enough information about Google Glass to really do this, but give it a shot anyway.
+In short, after your 1 minute, try to leave us thinking, "Wow!
 What a great idea!
 Why didn't I think of that?"

 Note that you are absolutely not committing yourself to these particular ideas in any way.
-Your goal in this exercise is to come up with a great idea that others will be enthusiastic about and make a strong 1 minute pitch for good ideas.
-This is the start of a process to help you (and then your eventual team) come up with an idea that is truly outstanding.
+Your goal in this exercise is to come up with a great idea that others will be enthusiastic about and make a good 1 minute pitch for that idea.
+This is the start of a process to help you (and then your eventual team) come up with something truly outstanding.